scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 15
 - **Duration:** 10 minutes

 A chilling fog appears in a 5x5 area centered on a point in range you can see.
 Make a spellcasting roll, all creatures gain slow equal to the number of crits rolled, with a minimum of 1.
-All creatures inisde the fog gain fire resistance 1.
+All creatures inside the fog gain fire resistance 1.
 The fog heavily obscures the area.

 The size and range of the fog increase by 2 for every level above 1st.